 “Sí, four months away but I’m traveling to Mexico this year.”

-“You haven’t stopped by the Palace in a while—you’re not going back there to see Little Juanito instead, are you?”
+“You haven’t stopped by the Palace in a while.
+You’re not going back there to see Little Juanito instead, are you?”

 Maximino’s face turned red, and he laughed nervously.
 “Oh no. Little Juanito and me, we’re just friends.”